 Balancing Materials and Processes at Protolabs

-Protolabs offers a variety of hard and soft metals to address your part-making needs.
-Steels and stainless steels, cobalt chrome and Inconel superalloys, non-ferrous materials such aluminum and copper—whatever you’re making, these materials cover the lion’s share of physical and chemical requirements.
-Couple those metals with several different conventional machining processes for prototype to low-volume manufacturing needs, and pretty much anything you can dream up is possible.
-And for the impossible, metal laser sintering turns most any CAD model into a physical reality.
+Protolabs offers you a variety of metals.
+Couple those metals with several different machining processes and pretty much anything you can dream up and draw is possible!
+And for the impossible, metal additive manufacturing turns almost any CAD model into a physical reality.

-Those are some pretty tall statements—now here’s the fine print.
-Parts made in Protolabs’ 3D printing, sheet metal fabrication, and machining processes have minimum and maximum size restrictions.
-Since part envelopes are continually expanding at Protolabs, please look at the design guidelines listed for each process online at protolabs.com.
+They are some pretty tall statements, here’s the fine print.
+Parts made in Protolabs’ 3D printing, and machining processes have minimum and maximum size restrictions.
+Since part envelopes are continually expanding at Protolabs, please look at the design guidelines listed for each process online at protolabs.com/en-gb.

-Regarding machined parts, walls thinner than 0.020 in. are also not advisable, and machined depths should be no greater than 2 in. from any given side.
-Part tolerances of +/-0.005 in. are typical.
+Regarding machined parts, walls thinner than 0.5 mm are also not advisable, and tool depths should be no greater than 50 mm from any given side.
+Part tolerances of ±0.1 mm are typical.
 At this time, cobalt chrome and Inconel are not machining candidates at Protolabs.

 Direct metal laser sintering produces parts from many of the materials mentioned earlier, and adds cobalt chrome and Inconel to the mix.
-Protolabs’ DMLS capabilities include two levels of precision: normal and high resolutions.
-Each can achieve very thin layer thicknesses and minimum feature sizes, regularly improving capabilities that can again be found online at protolabs.com.
+Protolabs’ DMLS capabilities include three levels of precision: normal, high and fine resolutions.
+Each can achieve very thin layer thicknesses and minimum feature sizes, regularly improving capabilities that can again be found online at protolabs.co.uk.
 Parts made with DMLS typically require additional processes to improve surface finish, and grinding or machining to remove the part supports created during the build process.

 Of course, some parts may need additional machining after leaving Protolabs.
 Quick turnaround and competitive pricing means Protolabs is not a one-size-fits-all solution.
 Square internal corners may require EDM, close tolerances holes might need boring, external diameters and surfaces can be ground or lapped.
 Despite these restrictions, Protolabs produces one-offs and low-volume metal parts faster than anyone around, in a range of materials that suit the majority of our customers’ requirements.

-Dozens of plastic materials can also be machined at Protolabs, along with hundreds of moldable thermoplastics and liquid silicone rubber materials.
-Regardless of your project, we offer materials, a suite of manufacturing services—3D printing, CNC machining, sheet metal fabrication, and injection molding—and pricing designed to meet your part-making needs.
+Dozens of plastic materials can also be machined at Protolabs, along with hundreds of mouldable thermoplastics and liquid silicone rubber materials.
+Regardless of your project, we offer materials, a suite of manufacturing services—3D printing, CNC machining, and injection moulding—and pricing designed to meet your part-making needs.